Discover Curiosity's AI-powered platform for redefining outer loop software delivery and productivity

 Spinning up virtual databases can also take less than a minute, with full version control over the data.
 With integrated database orchestration and a self-service test data portal, virtualisation allows parallel teams and frameworks to spin up the exact databases they need, exactly when they need them.

-The following video shows virtualisation incorporated into a broader Test Data Automation solution, providing complete and compliant virtual test data on demand:
+The following video shows virtualisation incorporated into a broader Test Data Automation solution, providing complete and compliant virtual test data on demand.

 Data Cloning